zyanislam/zyanislam/README.md

 ## 👨‍💻 Projects:
 #### ⭐⭐ Build IoT Project for Computer Networks using Arduino & Firebase which achieved 1st Runner-Up position in CSE Project Show 2022.<br>
 #### ⭐ Created Multiple Projects using HTML5, CSS3, Bootstrap, JavaScript, React, PHP and MySQL.<br>
-#### ⭐ Developed a Portfolio website showcasing my design skills using HTML, CSS, React and JavaScript.<br>
+#### ⭐ Developed My Own Portfolio/CV showcasing my design skills and everything about me using HTML, CSS, React and JavaScript.<br>
 #### ⭐ Build a Web-Based Platform for Students to get updates about Career-Opportunities from Faculties using HTML, CSS, PHP, JavaScript, jQuery & MySQL.<br>
 #### ⭐ Built a Chat Application using React and Firebase.<br>
 #### ⭐ Built a Virtual Air Canvas by tracking Hand using OpenCV & Python.<br>